Ernyoke/DelaunayImage/README.md

 -ea <alg>: edge detection algorithm, accepted values for <arg> are: sobel, laplacian.
 Default value: sobel -sk <nr>: sobel kernel size, should be a value from the following set: [1, 3, 5, 7].
 Default value: 3
 -grayscale: setting this flag, the output image will be grayscale.
 Default value: false
--verbose: activate console logging.
+-v: activate console logging.
+Default value: false
+-wire: draw only wireframe for the triangles.
+Default value: false
+-dbf: Delete border and all of the triangles which have a node on the border.
 Default value: false

 Examples:
 Example of usage: java -jar delaunay.jar in.png out.png -ea laplacian -sk 5 -max 2000 -t 200 -v